core-wg/oscore/draft-ietf-core-object-security.md

 Uri-Path and Uri-Query are class E options and SHALL be protected and processed as Inner options ({{inner-options}}).

-The Proxy-Uri option of the OSCOAP message SHALL be processed as an outer option ({{outer-options}}) set to the composition of Proxy-Scheme, Uri-Host and Uri-Port options (if present) as specified in section 6.5 of {{RFC7252}}.
+The Proxy-Uri option of the OSCOAP message SHALL be processed as an Outer option of Class U ({{outer-options}}), set to the composition of Proxy-Scheme, Uri-Host and Uri-Port options (if present) as specified in section 6.5 of {{RFC7252}}.

 Note that replacing the Proxy-Uri value with the Proxy-Scheme and Uri-* options works by design for all CoAP URIs.
 OSCOAP-aware HTTP servers should not use the userinfo component of the HTTP URI (as defined in section 3.2.1. of {{RFC3986}}), so that this type of replacement is possible in the presence of CoAP-to-HTTP proxies.
 In other documents specifying cross-protocol proxying behavior using different URI structures, it is expected that the authors will create Uri-* options that allow decomposing the Proxy-Uri, and specify in which OSCOAP class they belong.